 - Cook time for cubed chicken pieces: 3 mins/ QPR for regular chicken and 1 min/QPR for organic farm fresh chicken.

 - Want Soft Tender Broccoli?
 Pressure Cook the florets separately on a steaming basket along while pressure cooking the chicken.
 Add back the steamed florets while thickening the sauce.

 - Want to use frozen Broccoli?
 Thaw the frozen Broccoli first and drain the excess water.
 Follow the recipe as such.

 - Want to use frozen chicken breats or thighs?
 Thaw them over night in the fridge.
 Drain the excess moisture and than slice them thinly.

 - The Sauce consistency: We prefer a thick sauce that clings beautifully to the chicken and the broccoli florets.
-However, if you prefer a thinner sauce simmer it less and you can also add 3-4 tbsp more water to thin it down a bit while simmering it down.
-The consistency of the sauce is totally your preference.
+However, if you prefer a thinner sauce simmer it less and you can also add 3-4 tbsp more water to thin it down a bit while simmering it.
+You can control the consistency of the sauce.
 Keep it the way you want.

 - Storing Tips: Lasts for 5 days in the fridge in moisture free air tight containers and keeps good in the freezer for upto 2 months.